Azure-Samples/nodejs-microservices/docs/workshop.md

 </div>

 Once you've implemented this, you can redeploy the application with your changes and try to roll the dice again.
-You should then be able to correlate the logs by filtering on the `x-correlation-id` header value, making it easier to troubleshoot the issue and find the root cause.
+You should then be able to correlate the logs by filtering on the `x-correlation-id` header value (`Log_req_headers_x_correlation_id_g` or `Log_res_headers_x_correlation_id_g` in Kusto), making it easier to troubleshoot the issue and find the root cause.

 <div class="info" data-title="note">